 1) The cost of failure has significantly reduced: you can retake a level every 6 months

 Nothing surprising here given the “(nearly) 6 months rule”!

 2) From 2022, there isn’t much difference in speed across all Level 1 registration windows

 Given the increased testing frequency on every Level, CFA candidates can now complete all 3 levels faster than previously.
 Upon passing, candidates can progress to Level 2 in 6-9 months and Level 3 usually in 9 months.

-If you’re considering Level 1 much later (say mid 2021 onwards) and wondering which exam cycle is best to go for, the good news is that there isn’t much speed differences across all the exam windows after first half of 2021.
+If you’re considering Level 1 in 2022 and wondering which exam cycle is best to go for, the good news is that there isn’t much speed differences across all the exam windows after 2021.

 Given the negligible differences in speed for the 4 regular Level 1 exam windows, choose your exam slot based on your personal, work and life commitments to maximize your chances of success:

 - Although February and August cycles are 3 months quicker, the schedule would be more intense as it takes up to 2 months for results to be published, which in effect only gives you 4 months to Level 2 which would be challenging with an intense full-time job.